src-d/go-kallax/README.md

 To perform a query you have to do the following things:
 * Create a query
 * Pass the query to `Find`, `FindOne`, `MustFind` or `MustFindOne` of the store
-* Gather the results from the result set
+* Gather the results from the result set, if the used method was `Find` or `MustFind`

 ```go
 // Create the query